 These guys remove 85% of your home’s air pollutants.
 Not only will high-efficiency home air filters assist with relieving allergy symptoms, they also help your heating and cooling equipment function more efficiently, ultimately lowering energy costs which could save you money on utility bills year after year.

 Standard Pleated Media Home Air Filters

-These are your more common home air filters and can be found at nearly all department stores.
-While pleated home air filters may come with a lower price tag, they also have to be switched out more often – every 30-90 days versus annually like the whole-home HEPA and high-efficiency air filters.
+These are your more common home air filters and can be found at nearly all home improvement stores.
+While pleated home air filters may cost less, they also have to be switched out more often – every one to three months versus annually like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at basically the same amount.
-Standard pleated air filters can eliminate up to 45% of your home’s air pollutants and the biggest factor is the number of pleats per foot.
+Standard pleated air filters can eliminate up to 45% of your home’s air pollutants and the largest factor is the number of pleats per foot.
 The more pleats, the better the air flow, and the cleaner your famiy’s air will be.

 Basic Fiberglass Home Air Filters

 The flat, fiberglass air filters are the most simple type of filters.
-These filters do not usually improve your family’s air quality; instead, they were designed to protect the heating and air conditioning equipment from having larger contaminants get into the system and harm the parts.
-As a result, they aren’t successful at removing indoor air pollutants, but you can purchase them for about $1 each.
+These filters do not generally improve your family’s air quality; instead, they were designed to protect the heating and air conditioning equipment from having larger contaminants enter the system and harm the components.
+As a result, they aren’t successful at removing indoor air pollutants, but only cost around $1 each.